-43. For existing establishments (i.e., reported in the last collection cycle), what happens if an existing establishment had 50 or more employees last year (i.e., a "Type 4") but this year has less than 50 employees and would otherwise be a "Type 8" establishment?
+42. For existing establishments (i.e., reported in the last collection cycle), what happens if an existing establishment had 50 or more employees last year (i.e., a "Type 4") but this year has less than 50 employees and would otherwise be a "Type 8" establishment?
 Do we have to keep this establishment as a "Type 4", or can we submit it as a "Type 8?"

-For the 2023 EEO-1 data collection, either Status Code=4 or Status Code=8 indicates an existing "Establishment-Level Report" that has been included in prior-year EEO-1 Component 1 https://www.eeocdata.org/pdfs/2023 EEO 1 Component 1 Data File Upload Specifications.pdf.

-15 See the section entitled "Specifications for New Non-Headquarters Establishments" in the 2023 EEO-1 Component 1 Data File Upload Specifications for additional information available at reports and has an existing Establishment-Level Unit ID assigned by the EEO-1 Component 1 Online Filing System (OFS).
-17
+For the 2024 EEO-1 data collection, either Status Code=4 or Status Code=8 indicates an existing "Establishment-Level Report" that has been included in prior-year EEO-1 Component 1 reports and has an existing Establishment-Level Unit ID assigned by the EEO-1 Component 1 Online Filing System (OFS).19